 - Locate relevant information in the MA ELPS

 - Make connections between the MA ELPS and the Massachusetts ABE Curriculum Framework for ESOL

 - Match MA ELP standards and threads with learning objectives

 - Align MA ELP standards and benchmarks with unit goals within a curriculum scope and sequence

 - Use content topics within the MA ELPS to plan lessons and learning activities

-Before attending this workshop, you are required to complete the online overview of the MA ELPS, which is available on the ESOL C&I Center page on the SABES website.
-Its three 20-minute self-paced modules provide key background information about the purpose, development, and organization of the new MA ELPS.
+Before attending this workshop, you are required to complete the online Overview of the MA ELPS, which is available on the ESOL C&I Center page on the SABES website.
+The Overview is three 20-minute self-paced modules which provide key background information about the purpose, development, and organization of the new MA ELPS.